 The Cemais Route

-In 2016 a new route has been added to the Saints and Stones trails that lead pilgrims via the ancient places of worship in north Pembrokeshire towards the shrine of St David in the Cathedral.
-Starting at St David’s old church, Manordeifi, the trail leads visitors to St Llawddog’s at Cilgerran and on to the Abbey of St Dogmael on the Teifi estuary.
+In 2016 a new route was added to the Saints and Stones trails that lead pilgrims via the ancient paces of worship in north Pembrokeshire towards the shrine of St David in the Cathedral, Starting at St David’s old church, Manordeifi, the trail leads visitors to St Llawdog’s at Cilgerran and on to the Abbey of St Dogmael on the Teifi estuary.
 Initially a foundation of the 6th century, this was re-established as a Tironian house in 1115 under the patronage of Robert Fitzmartin.